Patent Commercialization: Are You Considering Non-Infringing Alternatives?

 We wonder why this argument is not used during patent sales/licensing.

-Authored By – Muzammil Hassan (Team Lead, Infringement Team), Anoop Chauhan (Manager, Infringement Team) and Lakshay Chawla (Research Analyst, Infringement Team)
+Authored By – Muzammil Hassan (Manager, Infringement Team), Anoop Chauhan (Sr. Manager, Infringement Team), and Lakshay Chawla (Research Analyst, Infringement Team)